jakesandersx/jakesandersx/README.md

 ### :man_technologist: About Me :

-I am a Computer Science / Web & Mobile App Development Student from the United States :🇺🇸:.
+I am a Computer Science / Web & Mobile App Development Student from the United States :us:

 - :seedling: Interested in Data Mining sports using Python.